yandex-cloud/docs/en/datasphere/security/index.md

 ---
 title: "Access management in {{ ml-platform-full-name }}"
 description: "Access management in {{ ml-platform-full-name }}, a service that provides an ML development environment.
-To grant access to {{ ml-platform-name }} resources, assign the necessary roles from the list below to the user."
+To grant access to {{ ml-platform-name }} resources,\nassign the necessary roles from the list below to the user."
 ---

 # Access management in {{ ml-platform-name }}